 Initial assessment

 The International Secretariat’s initial assessment is that Nigeria has made meaningful progress towards meeting this requirement.
+Under provision 4.8, the EITI Reports based on data for the period ending 31 December 2013 were required to have been published prior to 1 January 2016.
+The Board has not acted to extend that deadline and the reports were not published until 23 May 2016.
+Provision 4.8 does not provide an exception; the data published in May 2016 was too old to be satisfactorily useful to readers.
+Under provision 8.2, Nigeria was automatically suspended beginning 1 January 2016, but that suspension was automatically lifted on 23 May 2016 (assuming the Board "is satisfied" that the EITI Reports were published on that date, which does not seem to be in doubt).
+Because the suspension was not in effect for more than one year, the last sentence of provision 8.2 does not require delisting.

 The EITI Board did not take a decision on Nigeria’s request for a six-month extension to the reporting deadline for its 2013 EITI Reports.
 The request was not endorsed by the NSWG and the 2013 EITI Reports were published more than five months after the 31 December 2015 deadline.
 However, there is a case for concluding that Nigeria has made satisfactory progress.
 It could be argued that the extension request is irrelevant, because the reports were ultimately published within six months of the deadline.
 Any suspension resulting from the denial of the extension request would have been automatically lifted (see requirement 8.2).
 The EITI Standard does not specify whether, in these circumstances, the requirement is then considered met.
 The EITI Board may wish to clarify this matter.

 More broadly, there appear to have been consistent delays in Nigeria’s EITI reporting.
 In preparing its next EITI Reports, the NSWG should ensure that procurement of the IA is launched with sufficient time for completion ahead of the reporting deadlines.
 The NSWG may also wish to explore ways of publishing sections of its EITI reporting separately, particularly those related to contextual information, and to explore means of mainstreaming EITI reporting through reporting entities’ routine disclosures.